 Follow the subsequent on screen instructions.
 As with the other options the erase begins as soon as your device is switched on and internet connected.

-If you come to the sad conclusion your device is lost forever, remember to contact your 4G provider to suspend or cancel your service so your don't incur any unnecessary charges.
+If you come to the sad conclusion your device is lost forever, remember to contact your 4G or 5G provider to suspend or cancel your service so your don't incur any unnecessary charges.

 So there you have it, a comprehensive look at what options you have with Find my iPad if the worst happens and your devices goes missing.